LiuQiangBlog/RobotSimulator/3rdparty/data_tamer/3rdparty/lz4/doc/lz4_Block_format.md

 A 255 value means there is another byte to read and add.
-There is no limit to the number of optional `255` bytes that can be present, and therefore no limit to representable match length, though real-life implementations are likely going to enforce limits for practical reasons (see more details in "Implementation Notes" section below).
+There is no limit to the number of optional `255` bytes that can be present, and therefore no limit to representable match length, though real-life implementations are likely going to enforce limits for practical reasons (see more details in " Implementation Notes" section below).

 Note: this format has a maximum achievable compression ratio of about ~250.